-Due to the risk of wildfire in Florida, it is important for people who live in or near the forests to take precautions to protect their homes and property.
+Due to the risk of wildfire, it is important for people who live in or near the forests to take precautions to protect their home and property.

 A home's proximity to the forest is the most important factor in predicting the danger it faces from wildfire.
 The CD-ROM illustrates a wildland/urban interface home that has many fire hazards.
-Students are to make the house "firewise" by clicking on and removing the hazards they detect.
-Below are some things home- owners can do to protect their property.
+Students are to make the house "firewise" clicking on and removing the hazards they detect.
+On the following page are some things homeowners can do to protect their property.

-- Trim tree branches that touch the roof and are less than ten feet from the ground. - Keep leaves, dead limbs etc. from collecting on the roof or around the house. - Do not stack firewood near the house. - Don't use bark or wood chips as flower bed mulch near the house. - Do not use wood shingles.
+- Trim tree branches that touch the roof and are less than ten feet from the ground. - Keep leaves, dead limbs etc. from collecting on the roof or around the house.